 There was no movement in the Company's issued share capital during the year.

 Reserves

-Details of movements in the reserves of the Group and of the Company during the year are set out in notes 23 and 30(b) to the financial statements, respectively, and the consolidated statement of changes in equity.
+Details of movements in the reserves of the Group and of the Company during the year are set out in the consolidated statement of changes in equity and note 30(b) to the financial statements.